varpushaukka/SAISandbox/README.md

 # Challenge

 Decide which team is the winning team and then just implement the code so that your team wins!
-Best solutions win the ticket for Star Wars preview on 14th December at Finnkino Tennispalatsi!
+Best solutions wins the ticket to Star Wars premiere on the 14th of December at Finnkino Tennispalatsi!

 # Deadline

-Deadline for the challenge is on 7th December 2016
+Deadline for the challenge is on the 7th of December 2016.

 # How to apply?

-Fill your contact information to Google Form and fork this repoistory.
-Create pull request after you've finalized your code before deadline.
-You will be contacted on 8th December 2016.
+Fill your contact information in Google Form and fork this repository.
+Create a pull request after you've finalized your code before deadline.
+You will be contacted on the 8th of December 2016.

 # Factions